-Back home a lot of people I grew up with were getting engaged, starting to have babies, purchase homes, and get married.
+Back home a lot of people I grew up with were getting engaged, starting to have babies, purchase homes, and getting married.
 I was thrilled for them, but didn’t share their ideas for how I saw my life unfolding.
-I craved movement – globally – and uncertainty and discovery and the unfamiliar as my normal.
-Sure, I could have experienced some of those things to some extent at home, but I knew I wouldn’t be happy doing what everyone else was simply because “that’s what you do”.
+I craved movement – globally – and uncertainty and discovery and the unfamiliar for my normal.
+Sure, I could have experienced these things to some extent at home, but I knew I wouldn’t be happy doing what everyone else was.
 You’ve got to build your own path, even when people don’t understand you or why you do what you do.

 5) Experience Life without Cringing at Credit Card Bills

 I refuse to pay credit card interest.
 Always pay your cards in full, on time.

 I can’t stress enough how important it is to always always ALWAYS pay your credit cards in full, on time.
 This should be everybody’s baseline for using this financial tool.
 Too many people see credit cards as “free” cash and then rack up thousands of dollars in credit card debt.
 Life is expensive enough as it is.
 You work hard for your money and limited time off (North America, I’m looking at you).
 Why would you ever wish to pay even more for it?

 The way I’ve looked at it is, my time is already “worth” something based on the hours I work and the amount I’m paid.
 Do I like working more hours for the same amount of money?
 Nope.
 Do I want to earn less money for the hours I already work?
 Definitely not.
 Am I willing to pay double, triple, quadruple for that new (insert item here) or trip to (insert place here)?
 I think you know the answer.